 Please refer to Annexure at the end of the document for details

-These rural technologies after final editing are uploaded on www.learninwhiledoing.in web site.
+These rural technologies after final editing are uploaded on www.learningwhiledoing.in web site.
 OER will be uploaded on website once website structure is finalized.

 National Institute of Open Schooling (NIOS)